fazlulhaquejony/SubFeat/README.md

 For protein dataset its full feature space f: 24,420 divided into f1: 0-8,420, f2: 8,420-16,420 , f3: 16,420- 24,420.
 For DNA and RNA dataset its full feature space f: 212 divided into f1: 0 - 84,f2: 84 -148 , f3: 148 - 212 .Here anyone can give input of the f1, f2 and f3 range.
 The sequence can be override.
 But remember, the range must be  lower bound to upper bound.

 #### Learning/results generate:
-We use four algorithm Support Vector Machine, Logistic Regression, Naive Bayes, and Decision Tree.
-Applying these algorithms on subspace dataset, we have four different results.
+We use five classificatiom algorithm: Support Vector Machine, Logistic Regression, Naive Bayes, K-Nearest Neighbors, Decision Tree.
+Applying these algorithms on subspace dataset, we have five different results.
 On this result  we have  user maximum voting algorithm to generate final result.

 ### [3].
 How to Run Package: